Simple & Healthy Soups You Can Make Into a Meal

-Whether you’re a beginner in the kitchen or old hand at the stove, Soup for You provides easy and healthy recipes for thirteen mouth-watering soups along with suggestions for how to make the soups into a meal.
+Whether you’re a beginner in the kitchen or old hand at the stove, Soup for You provides easy and healthy recipes for thirteen mouth-watering soups and a variety of suggestions for how to turn each soup into a meal.

-After an introduction that explains how time saving homemade soup can be, the benefits of homemade soup and the tools and ingredients you’ll need, Soup for You offers step-by-step directions to make 13 fabulous soup recipes including
+After an introduction that explains how time saving homemade soup can be, the benefits of homemade soup and the tools and ingredients you’ll need, Soup for You offers step-by-step directions to make over a dozen fabulous soups including…

-- Curry Lentil Soup to warm your winter days
+- Curry Lentil Soup to brighten your winter days

-Soup for You focuses on healthy recipes and encourages low sodium methods as much as possible.
+Soup for You focuses on healthy cooking and encourages low-sodium methods as much as possible.
 For maximum flexibility, all recipes start out vegetarian but include a number of options for carnivores.
-Written with plenty of heart and a good dose of humor, the author encourages you to stop making excuses and get cooking!

 Potato Leek Soup

 Traveling through Ireland, I ate this soup almost daily.
 It’s traditionally made with water, not broth and this recipe reflects that.